alissonpelizaro/SkypePHP/README.md

 $sk->login('username', 'password') or die ('Username or password is invalid');
 ```

-> NOTE: If the login returns Authentication failed with the right user and password, it's possible that the Skype API is asking for a CAPTCHA quizz.
-In this case, you will need to perform a login/(re)login manually using a browser to solve the CAPTCHA.
+> NOTE: If the login returns with an error of Authentication failed with the correct username and password, its asking for CAPTCHA, Please perform a login/(re)login manually using a browser to solve the CAPTCHA.
 After that, you can try to perfom the API login again.

 After login, you'll be able to run the following Skype functions: